• Skip to primary navigation

 • Flax seeds - flax seeds are high in fiber and help add texture to this overnight oats recipe.
 Use ground flax seeds (flaxseed meal) rather than whole flax seeds for this oatmeal.

 • Apple pie spice - this spice blend helps give this oatmeal recipe that delicious apple pie flavour.
-If you don't have apple pie spice, simply use ground cinnamon instead.
+If you don't have apple pie spice, use ground cinnamon instead.

 • You can use any type of milk that you like to make these apple pie oats including dairy milk, oat milk, cashew milk, almond milk, soy milk etc.